pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 - The symbol for `f` needs to be named (resp. "mangled") in a consistent manner between the compilation of the current code (for `X`), resp. the compilation of the library (`libfoo`, which contains the symbol for `f`).
-- The symbol for `f` needs to have be discoverable from within the currently running process; assuming `libfoo` is available on the machine where we are compiling, this is ensured by the _linker_.
+- The symbol for `f` needs to be discoverable from within the currently running process; assuming `libfoo` is available on the machine where we are compiling, this is ensured by the _linker_.
 - Variables passed to the function need to be loaded into the right CPU